Money Matters: Potential Funding Sources for Your Canna Business

 The types of loans we point out above are all similar in that they allow you to retain full ownership of your cannabis enterprise.
 But there are upsides to opening yourself up to investors willing to shoulder some of the burden (and risk) of starting a new venture.
 This is called offering equity in your business, and here are a few ways that arrangement might work:

-- Venture capitalists are a class of investors who helps new businesses grow in exchange for an equity stake.
+• Venture capitalists are a class of investors who helps new businesses grow in exchange for an equity stake.
 Some of the best-known examples in the cannabis field include Privateer Holdings, which has raised more than $100 million to fund legal cannabis businesses.
 Others include Tuatara Capital, MedMen Capital, and Snoop Dogg’s Casa Verde.
-Of course, there are a number of private venture capitalists interested in entering the cannabis space.
+Of course, several private venture capitalists are interested in entering the cannabis space.
 Start your search on social media platforms such as LinkedIn, Facebook, Twitter, and Clubhouse.